yalcinerbora/mray/README.md

 [^3]: Only when OpenUSD support is enabled.

+[^4]: Only when tracy support is enabled.

+[^5]: Only when CPU-backend is built and `MRAY_ENABLE_HW_ACCELERATION` CMake variable is set.

 ### CMake Build

-Build system is somewhat principled.
+Build directory structure is somewhat principled.
 External projects will be installed into `Ext` folder in the project's root directory. `Lib` directory will contain built packages in a platform/configuration specific manner.

 We recommend CMake output directory `Bin/CMake` but it should work with any out-of-source build location **inside the project's root directory**.
 Final binaries and shaders (if applicable) will be written `Bin/{platform_name}/{configuration}`.
 This is your installation as well.
 You can directly copy the contents of this folder if you like (You can delete the `.lib` / `.a` files).

-Only tested `ninja` and `Visual Studio Solution` platform configurations.
+Only tested `ninja` (on Linux) and `Visual Studio Solution` (on Windows) platform configurations.

+> [!Note]
+> While configuring the project, you need to set `CMAKE_C_COMPILER` as well as a `CMAKE_CXX_COMPILER`.
+Although project does not use any pure C code, this flag will be propagated to the external projects that are written in C (such as libtiff).
+You may need to set `CMAKE_CUDA_COMPILER` on Linux platforms if nvcc is not in your `PATH`.

 #### CMake Flags

-These flags are not required to be set and all of which has a default value. `MRAY_ENABLE_HW_ACCELERATION` is highly recommended yo utilize GPU's native ray tracing capabilities.
+These flags are not required to be set and all of which has a default value.
+Although, `MRAY_ENABLE_HW_ACCELERATION` is highly recommended to utilize GPU's native ray tracing capabilities.

 - `CMAKE_CUDA_ACHITECTURES`: Select the CUDA SM level for compilation (default: "native").
+Accepted values are: "native", "52", "60", "61", "70", "72", "75", "86", "89", "90", "all" and "all-major".

 - `MRAY_BUILD_DOCS`: Generate documentation build command (default: false).

-- `MRAY_BUILD_TESTS`: Generate test projects (default: false).
+- `MRAY_BUILD_TESTS`: Generate test targets (default: false).

 - `MRAY_BUILD_VISOR`: Enable Visor project.
-Visor is real-time image viewer/tone mapper for the renderer (for interactive rendering)
+Visor is real-time image viewer/tone mapper for the renderer which is used for interactive rendering. (default: on)

+- `MRAY_ENABLE_TRACY`: Enable tracy profiling support.
+MRay.exe will accept -p flag for profiling. (default: off)

 - `MRAY_ENABLE_USD`: Enable OpenUSD support.
-MRay will try to load the USD scene. (**Experimental**)
+MRay will try to load USD scenes. (**Experimental**, default: off)

 - `MRAY_ENABLE_HW_ACCELERATION`: Enables GPU Hardware acceleration for ray tracing.
-CMake script look common locations for the required libraries
-(only CUDA/OptiX at the moment).
+CMake script look common locations for the required libraries (only CUDA/OptiX at the moment).

     - `OPTIX_INSTALL_DIR`: If script could not find the required library location, you need to manually set this variable (i.e. `C:/ProgramData/NVIDIA Corporation/OptiX SDK 8.1.0`).

 - `MRAY_ENABLE_PCH`: Enable precompiled headers.
 It does not benefit the build much since the main bottleneck is nvcc which do not support precompiled headers (default: false).

-- `MRAY_EXPORT_COMPILE_COMMANDS`: Exports compile commands for lsp and include-what-you-use purposes.
+- `MRAY_EXPORT_COMPILE_COMMANDS`: Exports compile commands for lsp (such as clangd) and include-what-you-use purposes (default: on).

 - `MRAY_DEVICE_BACKEND`: Select the device backend.
 Currently only CUDA is supported.
-Hopefully we will add more backends in future. (default: "MRAY_GPU_BACKEND_CUDA").
+Hopefully we will add more backends in future (default: "MRAY_GPU_BACKEND_CUDA").

+- `MRAY_DISABLE_DEVICE_BACKEND`: Disables compilation of the selected device backend.
+This is useful only when you enable CPU backend (default: off).

+- `MRAY_ENABLE_HOST_BACKEND`: Creates a CPU target that emulates GPU via custom thread pool.
+Since it runs GPU-optimized code, its performance is not competitive.

 - `MRAY_HOST_ARCH`: Hint the compiler for the underlying host architecture.
 Supported values are "MRAY_HOST_ARCH_BASIC", "MRAY_HOST_ARCH_AVX2" "MRAY_HOST_ARCH_AVX512" (default: "MRAY_HOST_ARCH_BASIC").

+- `MRAY_SANITIZER_MODE`: Mode of the SanitizeR configuration.
+Supported values differ depending on the cpp compiler.
+For MSVC only "address" is supported.
+For gcc and clang: all supported -fsanitize modes should be available (default: "address").

 After configuring the project, you need to first run `MRayExternal` project/target.
 This target will generate automatically managed libraries/executables.
 After that building the solution / or "all" target will generate the binaries.

 > [!Note]
 > `MRayExternal` target specifically exempt from the "all" target.
 It takes considerable amount of time (especially in Windows) just to check if the target is up to date.
-You need to explicitly build this target first.
+You need to explicitly build this target first and re-run it when you change the configuration that requires additional dependencies.

+Additionally, you need to run `MRayExternal` for both "Release" and "Debug" configurations.
+There is a 3rd configuration "SanitizeR" which compiles the project with a sanitizer support by checking `MRAY_SANITIZER_MODE` CMake flag.
+SanitizeR compiled with most of the optimizations and uses Release target's external dependencies.

 ## Usage